NY START Director Presents at Roundtable Workshop Organized by National Academy of Sciences

 - Ensuring effective care coordination practices inclusive of an electronic health record.

 Many of the initiatives underway in NYS OPWDD are focused on achieving these recommendations.
-The START model encompasses many of the recommended practices and is exemplary as a best practice approach to meeting the needs of individuals who are struggling within the system of supports due to their behavioral health needs.
+The START model encompasses many of the recommended practices and is exemplary as a best practice approach to meeting the needs of individuals who are struggling within the system of supports due to their mental health needs.
 OPWDD was proud to share the successes of the START model to date and the underlying system improvements anticipated from the development of a consistent and evidence informed model for crisis prevention and response.

 Editor’s Note: Many thanks to Kate Bishop and Jill Hinton for their contributions to the content of today’s Friday Feature.